Department of Veterans Affairs Fast Facts

 November 24, 2014 - Sharon Helman, the head of the Phoenix VA, is fired.
 She was put on administrative leave following a CNN interview in April, in which she denied the existence of a secret list used to cover up delays in patient care.

 December 15, 2014 - The VA Inspector General releases a report that indicates a VA fact sheet contained misleading information, overstating the scope of its review of unresolved cases.
-The VA claimed that it reviewed cases dating back to 1999 but it only examined cases dating back to 2007, according to the report.
+The VA claims that it reviewed cases dating back to 1999 but it only examined cases dating back to 2007.
 The inspector general also questions how the VA resolved an issue with delayed appointments.
 The VA reported that it reduced the number of appointments delayed more than 90 days, from 2 million to 300,000, but did not provide paperwork detailing whether the appointments were canceled or if the patients received treatment, according to the inspector general.

 March 10, 2015 - CNN reports that more than 1,600 veterans waited between 60 and 90 days for appointments at facilities operated by the VA Greater Los Angeles Healthcare System.
 About 400 veterans waited six months for an appointment, according to documents provided to CNN.
 The average wait time, according to documents dated January 15, 2015, was 48 days.